deriv-com/SmartCharts/README.md

 - Toolbar Widget
   - `<ChartMode onChartType={(chartType) => {}} onGranularity={(granularity) => {}} />`

-> Note: ChartMode and Views have the same type of props .
-It include onChartType and onGranularity callback with portalNodeId
+> Note: ChartMode and Views have the same type of props.
+It includes required `onChartType` and `onGranularity` callbacks and an optional `portalNodeId`.

 ### Props vs UI